SarahAsad13/Project-14/README.md

 # Hiring Assistant Project

-This project is designed to assist in the recruitment process by leveraging natural language processing (NLP) techniques to parse resumes, extract relevant information, and store it in a Neo4j graph database for efficient candidate matching.
+This project is designed to assist in the recruitment process by leveraging natural language processing (NLP) techniques to parse resumes, extract relevant information and store it in a Neo4j graph database for efficient candidate matching.

 ## Project Structure